FETCHING

 This bicycle can be loaded until you would be in awe and expect it to break in

 half.
 A whole family can climb aboard.
-A special carrier is attached
+A special carrier is attached on the rear

-must walk it down the road since it would fall over if he tried to ride it.
+down the road since it would fall over if he tried to ride it.

 As